dannwaneri/portfolio_v4/src/blog/meta-tag.md

 ---
 title: Productivity hack
-description:  A trick to keeping your commitment to getting a lot done.
+description:  Get a head start on your day with this productivity hack.
 slug: productivity-trick
 readTime: 1
 date: 2022-09-28